Caesesia/Caesesia/README.md

 I’m always looking to improve my skills and knowledge, especially in areas like **threat hunting**, **network security**, and **security operations**.
 I’m passionate about the open-source community, especially **Linux**, and work to ensure **user privacy** in all aspects of security.

+🌱 I’m constantly exploring new tools, techniques, and best practices, and I’m always up for discussing defensive security or participating in new challenges!

 ---

 ## 🔧 Technologies & Tools